Sonnet 253

 To sing aloud until your song is sung

-And you leave every victory flag unfurled;
+As you leave every victory flag unfurled;

-And when one day in arms you hold a child,
+And when one day in arms you hold a child—

 May thoughts return to me, for just a while.